Betting Guide

 ● FormDialHorse Racing

 Rule 4 is the mechanism bookmakers use to adjust payouts when a horse is withdrawn from a race after the market has formed.
 When a runner is removed, the remaining horses all become more likely to win — but the odds on your bet were set when the full field was intact.
 Rule 4 corrects for this by applying a deduction to your winnings.
 The deduction is not arbitrary.
-It is calculated from the price of the withdrawn horse at the time of withdrawal.
+It is set by the Tattersalls Committee, applied uniformly across UK bookmakers, and calculated from the price of the withdrawn horse at the time of withdrawal.

 How the Deduction Is Calculated

 The deduction is a percentage taken from your winnings — not from your stake.
 It is applied after the race, to the profit element of your return.
-The percentage is determined by the price of the non-runner at the time it was withdrawn.
+The percentage is determined by the price of the non-runner at the time it was withdrawn — the shorter that price, the larger the deduction, because removing a strong fancy distorts the race far more than removing an outsider.

 Price of Non-RunnerDeduction